Checking the time passed between two timestamps is often a crucial aspect of any process.

 Create the Variable:

 Now that you've linked the proper table to the app, you will need to create a variable to store the difference of the two timestamps.
 Creating an "interval" datatype will allow for this manipulation.
-You can do this by navigating to the Context Pane of the App Builder, and select app.
+You can do this by navigating to the Context Pane of the App Editor, and select app.

 In the Context Pane, select the sigma symbol to create a new variable.